Har Mar Superstar: Television, film and commercials

 Tillmann has performed on several U.S. television shows, including The Sharon Osbourne Show, Late Night with Jimmy Fallon, and Jimmy Kimmel Live!.
 In the U.K., he has appeared on Channel 4 music programme Born Sloppy, Bo' Selecta!, and Friday Night with Jonathan Ross.
 In 2003 and 2014, he was a guest on Never Mind the Buzzcocks.

 Har Mar has been spokesman for Vladivar Vodka, which produced a series of TV commercials that gained an underground cult appreciation for their blatantly sexual content.
 Har Mar has also been a spokesman for Lynx deodorant in the U.K.

 Tillmann has a cameo in the 2004 movie Starsky & Hutch as Dancing Rick, a disco dance champion who faces off in a contest with Ben Stiller's character.

 Har Mar played a roller derby coach in Whip It, a film by Drew Barrymore.
 He also contributed a cover of The Association's "Never My Love" to the film's soundtrack, with additional vocals by Adam Green, instrumentation & production by Flowers of Doom (Josiah Steinbrick & Matthew "Cornbread" Compton), and Flea on trumpet.

 On October 26, 2009, Har Mar Superstar was the musical guest on Late Night with Jimmy Fallon and earned rave reviews for his performance of "Tall Boy", immediately increasing his popularity in North America.

 In 2012, Har Mar appeared in the film Pitch Perfect as Clef No. 2 (a member of an older a cappella quartet), alongside Joe Lo Truglio, Jason Jones, and Donald Faison.

 In October 2014, Har Mar returned to Never Mind the Buzzcocks alongside Nicole Scherzinger, Kerry Godliman, and James Acaster.

 In the Season 3 premiere of Broad City, Har Mar played hipster gallery patron "Oy Bomb", a reference to the similarly named Soy Bomb who crashed Bob Dylan's 1998 Grammy performance.

 Har Mar performs the theme song, and is the lead character of the "Skeleton Crew" band, for the 2017 Netflix revival of Mystery Science Theater 3000.

 Honors and awards

 Tillmann was named the NMEs 2004 Rock and Roll Man of the Year.

-In 2013, Minneapolis mayor R. T. Rybak declared September 20 "Har Mar Superstar Day."
+In 2013, Minneapolis mayor R. T. Rybak declared September 20, 2013 "Har Mar Superstar Day".
 Tillmann was presented with an official proclamation from the city in recognition of his achievements in music and film, and in light of his continued connection to Minneapolis.
 In celebration, Tillmann kicked off his fall U.S. tour with a special performance that night at Minneapolis club First Avenue.

 Tillmann was honored with a star on First Avenue's outside mural, which recognizes performers who have played sold-out shows or otherwise demonstrated a major contribution to the culture at the venue.
 According to journalist Steve Marsh, receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis."
-After the sexual assault allegations against Tillmann, Har Mar Superstar's star was painted over.
+After anonymous sexual misconduct accusations against Tillmann emerged, First Avenue painted over Har Mar Superstar's star.